After an extremely disappointing first year as Washington Nationals manager, Dave Martinez will have a make or break season in 2019.

 When Daniel Murphy departed for the Chicago Cubs, he offered unprompted support for the manager.
 “I think he’s a good man.
 I think he’s a good baseball man.
 I think, in the midst of a lot of trials, he was always positive,” Murphy said.
 “We always played hard for him, which I think is a reflection of the manager, even when things aren’t going well.”

 Shortstop Trea Turner was also vocal in his support of Martinez when saying “For me, I love Davey.
 He’s fun.
 He’s smart.
 He’s always thinking of new ways to get better and try to work on things.
-I think [the criticism] is kind of unfair because we just haven’t played that well.”
+I think is kind of unfair because we just haven’t played that well.”

 While Martinez is far from perfect, he seems to be trying to improve at every opportunity, unlike Williams.
 That combined with the various other factors in the team’s 2018 decline has bought him at least another season, so now it’s going to be time for him to repay the front office’s faith in him.